Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Experiments

 \subsubsection{Qualitative Analysis}

-A typical challenge in non-autoregressive language modeling arises from the complex dependencies between target tokens~\citep{zhou2020understanding,gu2022non}.
-This, we suggest, also explains why our diffusion language models excel at traditional generation tasks but struggle with reasoning.
-Specifically, tasks like machine translation and text summarization have strong conditioning, wherein most of the target tokens can be predicted based on the given conditions.
-The intermediate steps mainly function to resolve conflicts between different possible results (\aka, multimodality problem~\citep{gu2018non}).
-However, in reasoning tasks, a model need to generate intermediate reasoning steps to approach the final answers (\aka, ``let's think step by step'').
-In this case, the model more heavily relies on the intermediate results generated by itself to make predictions.
+In reasoning tasks, a model needs to generate intermediate reasoning steps to approach the final answers, where the model heavily relies on the intermediate results generated by itself to predict the final answer.
 This leads to constraints on the generation order when performing reasoning tasks.

-We now further elaborate on this from the perspective of causal graphs for reasoning tasks.
+Given the non-autoregressive nature of {\method}s, we wonder whether they show different behaviors in generation orders compared to fixed left-to-right autoregressive reasoning.

-\paragraph{Understanding target dependencies with causal graphs.} We consider illustrating the semantic dependencies in reasoning tasks with causal graphs~\citep{pearl1998graphical}, directed acyclic graphs whose edges point from causes to their effects.
-Fig.~\ref{fig: reasoning}(a) depicts the causal graph for the exemplary problem and its solution shown in Fig.~\ref{fig: reasoning}(b).
-We argue that, in order to solve the task with reasoning, language models must generate tokens in an order that conforms to a \textit{topological sort} of the causal graph.
+\paragraph{Understanding target dependencies with causal graphs.} Fig.~\ref{fig: reasoning}(a) depicts the causal graph for the exemplary problem and its solution shown in Fig.~\ref{fig: reasoning}(b).
+We argue that to solve the task with reasoning, language models must generate tokens in an order that conforms to a \textit{topological sort} of the causal graph.
 Specifically, it means the following requirements for the generation order: (1) the final results should come after the last intermediate result; (2) the intermediate results should come after listing the corresponding equation; (3) to correctly list an equation, models need to have the idea for this equation, copying calculation results from previous steps or numbers provided by the question; and (4) before these, models need to propose the idea for each step first.